consandstuff/consandstuff.github.io/rhythmcons/beatmania-iidx/iidx-small/index.md

 * Inside the code folders there is a .ino file (leovxhq.ino).
 Double click it and it'll open Arduino IDE.
 Connect your Arduino to your PC and in the Tools dropdown menu select Arduino Leonardo in the arduino menu.
 Then click UPLOAD (arrow pointing to the right), and you're done.

 **Multiple errors with scary red font when I try to UPLOAD the code**
 * Inside Arduino IDE click *Tools*, then *Board:* and choose *Arduino Leonardo*.
 Also be sure that in the same Tools menu the COM port says Arduino (Leonardo).
+IF it doesn't work try another USB cable or another USB port.

 **Still multiple errors, please?**
 * It depends on the situation and the error, I can't help you with that.
+Try asking in the Discord server.

 **LED's are not turning on**
 * Be sure the LED is in the right position.
 Try taking it out and inserting it again rotating it 180°.
+LEDS have (+) and (-) polarity soo it won't light up if it's reversed.

 **Button/Turntable is not working**
 * Each button needs to be connected to it's pin and to the ground (GND).
 If it's not connected to any GND pin it won't work.
+Also check you have the right encoder pins, and you have the 5v pin connected too.

 **Turntable is wonky and it'll skip frequently**
-* Adjunt the sensibility of your encoder inside the code, the instructions are inside the file.
+* Adjunt the sensibility of your encoder inside the code, the instructions are inside the .ino file.

 Any questions, troubleshooting or tips?
 Try our Discord channel: